krisarmstrong/seed/docs/internal/WIFI_COMPETITIVE_ANALYSIS.md

 ### vs Ekahau:

 > "Ekahau is the gold standard for validating existing WiFi networks.
-LuminetIQ is the gold standard
+The Seed is the gold standard
 > for **designing networks before you build them**.
 Predict coverage, optimize AP placement, and
 > integrate security - all for 60% less than Ekahau AI Pro."

 ### vs Hamina:

 > "Hamina does beautiful WiFi planning.
-LuminetIQ does WiFi planning + network security + compliance
+The Seed does WiFi planning + network security + compliance
 > automation - all in one platform.
 Plus, self-host for data privacy (required for healthcare,
 > government)."

 ### vs AirMagnet:

 > "AirMagnet is enterprise-grade for Fortune 500.
-LuminetIQ is enterprise-grade for everyone else.
+The Seed is enterprise-grade for everyone else.
 > Get 80% of the features for 70% less cost, with modern UI and cross-platform support."

 ### vs NetAlly:

 > "NetAlly bundles software with expensive hardware.
-LuminetIQ is pure software - run on any laptop,
+The Seed is pure software - run on any laptop,
 > no $4,000 hardware required.
 Plus, advanced predictive planning that NetAlly can't match."

 ### General Positioning: